Understanding Heatstroke and Its Risks

 Signs of Heatstroke (Sunstroke)

-High body temperature (40°C or higher).
+High body temperature (40°C or higher)

-Hot, red skin (can be dry or moist from exertion).
+Hot, red skin (can be dry or moist from exertion)

-No sweating (a key sign of severe heat stroke).
+No sweating (a key sign of severe heatstroke)

-Confusion, agitation, slurred speech, seizures, coma.
+Confusion, agitation, slurred speech, seizures, or coma

-Rapid, shallow breathing, fast pulse.
+Rapid, shallow breathing and a fast pulse

-Nausea, vomiting, headache, dizziness.
+Nausea, vomiting, headache, and dizziness

 Recognising Heatstroke in Children